Parametric3/PHBS_MLF_2019/README.md

 **Comment 1** :</p>
 In many models, test accuracy is significatly higher than training accuracy.
 (PCA+LR, SVM, RF, GBRT) The only result that makes sense to me is LASSO + LR.
 I think there is something wrong. </p>
 **Answer**:</p>
-We indeed get test accuracy much higher than training in some model, which does not make sense.</p>
+* We indeed get test accuracy much higher than training in some model, which does not make sense.</p>
-Checking the confusion matrix, we find the True Positive Rate is really low, that is to say this method tends to classify all the observations into Negative.
-As a result, the  **up & down sampling** method for only the training set instead of for both the training and testing make a difference, leading to higher accuracy in testing set than in training one. </p>
+* Checking the confusion matrix, we find the True Positive Rate is really low, that is to say this method tends to classify all the observations into Negative.
+As a result, the  **up & down sampling** method for only the training set instead of for both the training * and testing make a difference, leading to higher accuracy in testing set than in training one. </p>
 Besides, we think the accuracy ratio is not that important due to the extremely imbalanced samples (much more “Not Purchase” than “Purchase” samples) .
 As a matter of fact, the tianchi competition only focus on the F1 score.</p>

 **Comment 2** :</p>
 Try to interpret the result.
 What is the feature importance?
 What is the first two PCA factors meaning?  </p>
-**Answer":</p>
+**Answer**:</p>
+* Modifying the code, we find only one important component **“4_geo_view”** in the current version, which makes up 99.15% in the first component while other features only make up a very small proportion (based on 2-days data, 3-days and 4-days data get similar results).</p>
+* **4_geo_view** means the total number of items viewed in the area, which illustrates the important effect of geographical factors on consumption behaviors.
+However, this result also reflects that our data have serious multicollinearity problem and the first component by PCA doesn’t really make sense to some extent.</p>